Archaeologists uncover 79 AD street food shop in Pompeii

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ROME: The archaeologists in Pompeii, the city buried in a volcanic eruption in 79 AD, have made an extraordinary find of a frescoed hot food and drinks shop that served up the ancient equivalent of the street food to Roman passersby, a UK wire service reported on Saturday.
+ROME: The archaeologists in Pompeii, the city buried in a volcanic eruption in 79 AD, have made an extraordinary find of a frescoed hot food and drinks shop that served up the ancient equivalent of the street food to Roman passersby.

 The frescoes on an ancient counter discovered during excavations at Pompeii, Italy, are seen in this handout picture released December 26, 2020.
 Known as a termopolium, Latin for hot drinks counter, the shop was discovered in the archaeological park’s Regio V site, which is not yet opened the public and unveiled on Saturday.
 The traces of nearly 2,000-year-old food were found in some of the deep terra cotta jars containing hot food, which the shop keeper lowered into a counter with circular holes.